-Regional Trails grants provide funding to assist with design, engineering and construction of various types of trails.
+Regional Trails grants assist with the design, engineering and construction of various types of trails.

 Contact: Jim Plummer, 218-274-7006, Jim.Plummer@state.mn.us

-Eligible applicants: Cities, townships, counties, nonprofits and tribal units of government within the agency's service area.
+Eligible applicants: Cities, townships, nonprofits, counties, tribal governments and governmental entities created pursuant to Minnesota Statutes located within the agency's service area.
 The applicant or collaboration partners must be the current or intended owner with control of the property.
-Multi-organization collaboration is welcomed and encouraged.
+Multi-organization collaboration is encouraged.

 Iron Range Resources & Rehabilitation works to improve economic opportunities for diversity and inclusion within our service area.